qwfy/doc-browser/README.md

 ## Installation

-First, install the font [Input Mono](http://input.fontbureau.com/), it is free for personal use.
-(In a later version you can specify the font you want to use)
+This application uses the font [Input Mono](http://input.fontbureau.com/) by default, it is free for personal use, please install it first.
+See [Configuration](#configuration) if you want to use another font.

 ### Arch Linux